Sensible-Alternative Naturopathic Clinic

 thyroid

 The most important test for thyroid is the blood test for thyroid antibodies.
 Thyroid antibodies can cause symptoms even when TSH is normal.
 In particular, they have been shown to have a role in fertility and miscarriage.
-(3,4)
+(1,2) (For more about thyroid testing, check out Lara's blog post: TSH Is Unreliable.)

-New research has shown that Hashimoto's patients with high thyroid antibodies report more symptoms than patients with low thyroid antibodies, even if their thyroid function test is normal.
+Thyroid patients with high thyroid antibodies report more symptoms than patients with low thyroid antibodies, even if their thyroid function test is normal.
 In other words, thyroid replacement is not enough to ameliorate symptoms of autoimmune thyroid disease.
-(5)
+(5) According to Dr Emerson (editor of the prestigious journal Thyroid):

 Untreated thyroid disease leads to heart disease, muscle weakness, poor mental function, and an increased risk for cancer.
 Some experts believe that it may be responsible for 40% of unexplained cases of fatigue, depression, weight gain and infertility (6).